Uberi/University-Notes/STAT231/STAT231.md

 The best guess is not the same thing as a good/reasonable guess - a good/reasonable guess is just one that makes the result we got relatively probable.
 A bad guess would make the result we got unlikely, like guessing that our coin was fair if we only got 1/100 heads (it's highly improbably that the coin has 50% heads if we observe that).

 The best guess of a parameter is the one that is most likely to give us the results we did - the **maximum likelihood estimate** $\hat \theta$ (note that this is the same as the point estimate).
-For example, if we flip a coin 100 times and get 45 heads, assuming a binomial model, the value of parameter $p$ that is most likely to give us this result is 0.4.
+For example, if we flip a coin 100 times and get 45 heads, assuming a binomial model, the value of parameter $p$ that is most likely to give us this result is 0.45.

-In other words, if we graph $P(Y = 45)$ where $Y ~ \mathrm{Binomial}(n, p)$ over all possible $p$, the graph has a peak at $p = 0.4$.
+In other words, if we graph $P(Y = 45)$ where $Y ~ \mathrm{Binomial}(100, p)$ over all possible $p$, the graph has a peak at $p = 0.45$.
 Any procedure that finds the parameter that gives us the maximum likelihood estimate is called a **Method of Maximum Likelihood**.
 Basically, we decide how plausible each value of $\theta$ is by looking at how probably it makes our observations.

 Note that $Y$ is a random variable representing the potential data used to estimate $\theta$, while $y$ is the actual, observed data.
 Also, the set of possible values of $\theta$ is often called $\Omega$, the parameter space.